gravitational/careers/challenges/product/challenge-1.md

 It helps us understand what to expect from you as a technical leader, and whether you have the technical aptitude to engage with highly technical customers.
-It gives you a feel for what it’s like to work at Teleport.
+It gives you a feel for what it's like to work at Teleport.
 The exercise simulates day-to-day work, helping you better understand the team and our hiring process.